khulnasoft/integrations-core/docs/developer/meta/ci/testing.md

 ## Tracing

-During testing we use [ddtrace](https://github.com/KhulnaSoft/dd-trace-py) to submit [APM data](https://docs.khulnasoft.com/tracing/) to the [Datadog Agent](https://docs.khulnasoft.com/agent/).
+During testing we use [ddtrace](https://github.com/KhulnaSoft/dd-trace-py) to submit [APM data](https://docs.khulnasoft.com/tracing/) to the [Khulnasoft Agent](https://docs.khulnasoft.com/agent/).
 To avoid every job pulling the Agent, these HTTP trace requests are captured and saved to a [newline-delimited JSON](https://en.wikipedia.org/wiki/JSON_streaming#Newline-Delimited_JSON) file.

 A [workflow](https://github.com/KhulnaSoft/integrations-core/blob/master/.github/workflows/submit-traces.yml) then runs after all jobs are finished and [replays](https://github.com/KhulnaSoft/integrations-core/blob/master/.ddev/ci/scripts/traces.py) the requests to the Agent.
 At the end the artifact is [deleted](https://github.com/geekyeggo/delete-artifact) to avoid needless storage persistence and also so if individual jobs are rerun that only the new traces will be submitted.